flyingdarts/flyingdarts-turbo/docs/dyte-client-generation.md

 # Install the tool
 dotnet tool install --global Microsoft.OpenApi.Kiota

-# Generate the client
+# Generate the client using the provided script
-Depending on your operating system or preference, either run `pwsh /scripts/generate-dyte-client-kiota.ps1` or
-`sh /scripts/generate-dyte-client-kiota.sh`
+./scripts/generate-charp-dyte-client.sh
 ```

 ## Integration with Existing Code